 5. Editing and Uploading Photos

-We don't have a specific editing style, but we do suggest that you keep your photos nice and bright, while avoiding dark filters and processing that make the scene look unnatural.
+We suggest that you keep your photos nice and bright, while avoiding dark filters and processing that make the scene and colors look unnatural.
 Here are three styles we like to see:

 - The brighter, the better: We know the weather isn't always going to be sunny, but if you could bump up your exposure a little, it'd make a huge difference.